 Jesus answered them, "People who are in good health do not need a physician, only people who are sick need one.
 I did not come to call righteous people to repentance, but to call sinners to repentance."
-(Luke 5:31-32 ULB)
+(Luke 5:31-32 ULT)

-When Jesus spoke of "righteous people," he was not referring to people who were truly righteous.
-He was speaking to people who wrongly believed that they were righteous and who were criticizing him for welcoming sinners.
-Jesus implied that they were wrong to think that they were better than others and did not need to repent.
+When Jesus spoke of "righteous people," he was not referring to people who were truly righteous, but to people who wrongly believed that they were righteous.
+By using irony, Jesus communicated that they were wrong to think that they were better than others and did not need to repent.

 • If someone does not realize that a speaker is using irony, he will think that the speaker actually believes what he is saying.
-He will not realize that the speaker is ridiculing the idea.
+He will understand the passage to mean the opposite of what it was intended to mean.